ionic-team/stencil-site/docs-md/advanced/service-worker/index.md

 ### Usage

 When doing a production build of an app built using Stencil, the Stencil compiler will automatically generate a service worker for you and inject the necessary code to register the service worker in your index.html.
-Also, because the files Stencil generates are hashed, everytime you do a production build and push an update to your app the service worker will know to update therefore ensuring your users are never stuck on a stale version of your site.
+Also, because the files Stencil generates are hashed, everytime you do a production build and push an update to your app the service worker will know to update, therefore ensuring your users are never stuck on a stale version of your site.

 ### Config